-According to a study published in Gastroenterology, approximately 45 percent of all liver transplants in the United States are done on people with chronic hepatitis C infection that has progressed to cirrhosis.
-People with an active HCV infection will remain infected even after receiving a liver transplant.
+Receiving a liver transplant won’t get rid of an active HCV infection.
 However, with the introduction of DAAs, there are many options for treatment and cure of HCV infection after receiving a transplant.

 The best thing you can do to protect your liver from hepatitis C is to get an early diagnosis.
 The earlier you start medication, the higher your chances are for preventing liver failure.

-After you have finished taking medication, you should still have your liver enzymes checked regularly to make sure your liver is healthy.
+After your treatment course is over, you should still have your liver enzymes checked regularly to make sure your liver is healthy.